Manchester City have not one, but two strikers joining the club this summer.

 The Polish striker had 103 goals in 187 games for the Bundesliga side and quite predictably fit in with Guardiola perfectly.
 Lewandowski was a striker who could hold the ball up and do all the classic No. 9 things, but also had the technical proficiency to drop deep or drift wide and link with his team-mates, creating passing triangles and possession overloads in the classic Guardiola style.

-This is what Guardiola would be hoping to achieve by signing Kane for City, with the Englishman being the closest thing to Lewandowski around at the moment.
+This is what Guardiola would be hoping to achieve by signing Kane for City last summer, with the Englishman being the closest thing to Lewandowski around at the moment.
 A striker who can be more than just a pure goalscorer.

-That’s Kane, and it was and is Lewandowski, but don’t sleep on his goalscoring either, the Pole has scored 67 goals in 100 games under Guardiola and has since gone on to rack-up a ridiculous 294 goals in 329 games for Bayern (winning seven straight Bundesliga, three DFB Pokal and a Champions League) with more time on the clock to boost those numbers to an even more ridiculous level.
+That’s Kane, and it was and is Lewandowski, but don’t sleep on his goalscoring either, the Pole scored 67 goals in 100 games under Guardiola and has since gone on to rack-up a ridiculous 344 goals in 375 games for Bayern (winning eight straight Bundesliga, three DFB Pokal and a Champions League).